Worst-Case Services and State-Based Scheduling: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we have shed new light on the classical problem of using short-run scheduling decisions to provide long-run service guarantees.
-We have drawn our inspiration from cumulative vectors, the state-space approach, the polymatroid theory, EDF schedules, the min-plus algebra, and service curves.
-Although individually none of these is new, it is our contribution to weave all of them into a general framework of worst-case services and state-based scheduling that provides novel solutions to the classical problem.
+We have drawn our inspiration from a variety of abstractions, including: cumulative vectors, the state-space approach, polymatroid theory, EDF scheduling, the min-plus algebra, and service curves.
+Although, individually, none of these abstractions is new, it has been our contribution to weave them all into a general framework for guaranteeing worst-case services using state-based scheduling that provides novel solutions to the classical problem.

+Along the way we have noted several topics for future work.
+For instance, we have outlined how to analyze performance bounds when $\bs{q}$ is uncertain in Section~\ref{SS:WCSDef}, how to partition $\Omega$ to trade flexibility for efficiency in Section~\ref{SS:howHMSS}, and how to reduce the dimensionality of dual-curve systems in Section~\ref{SS:practical}.
+Of course, there are many other topics that we have not noted.
+Among these, some of the most interesting are suggested by generalizing our capacity model.